A Simple Measure of Robustness for External Validity under Covariate Shifts: Introduction

-My robustness metric avoids the need to specify a functional form for the policy effect heterogeneity, letting it instead be flexibly estimated through the quasi-experimental data.
-Many popular existing approaches to robustness, like \citet{altonji2005selection}, \citet{oster2019unobservable} and \citet{cinelli2020making}, take advantage of specific functional forms.
-When designing a robustness metric for distributional changes, relying on functional form assumptions carries important implications for what type of shifts the metric can detect.
-If the way we measure a shift does not match the way we model heterogeneity, the resulting measure of robustness may be misleading.
-Consider, for example, measuring the difference between an arbitrary covariate distribution and the quasi-experimental one by reporting the difference in their means.
-With an unrestricted form for the heterogeneity of policy effects, we can, in general, construct a mean-preserving shift of the covariates' distribution which invalidates the policy-maker's claim.
-For example, in the Oregon experiment, if higher-income recipients have negative effects while lower-income recipients have positive effects, we could construct a mean-preserving spread of the income distribution that induces a negative effect overall.
-Since their means coincide, such a distribution will have a distance of zero from the experimental covariates.
-A metric that, in most cases, is equal to zero cannot be very informative for assessing the robustness of quasi-experimental findings.
-This example suggests that a robustness metric should be general enough to accommodate unknown forms of policy effect heterogeneity.
-My robustness metric allows for arbitrary forms of policy effects heterogeneity, avoiding the limitations of a parametric model.
-Despite its generality, my metric is still easy to construct and interpret: a one-number summary of heterogeneity which only depends on quasi-experimental data.
+My robustness metric avoids the need to impose a functional form for the policy effect heterogeneity, letting it instead be flexibly estimated.
+When designing a robustness metric for distributional changes, relying on functional form assumptions carries important implications for what type of shifts the metric can detect.\footnote{Many popular existing approaches to robustness and sensitivity analysis, like \citet{altonji2005selection}, \citet{oster2019unobservable} and \citet{cinelli2020making}, take advantage of specific functional forms.} If the way we measure a shift is misaligned with the heterogeneity model, the resulting measure of robustness may be misleading.
+For example, suppose that distance between two covariate distributions is measured only by their difference in means.
+With an unrestricted form for the heterogeneity of policy effects, one can construct a mean-preserving shift that invalidates the policy-maker's claim.
+If in the Oregon experiment, higher-income recipients have negative effects while lower-income recipients have positive effects, a mean-preserving spread of the income distribution could flip the aggregate effect.
+Yet, by construction, this shift would have a distance of zero from the experimental covariates, despite changing the experimental findings.
+This example motivates a robustness metric that accommodates flexible forms of policy effect heterogeneity, whose functional form is, \textit{ex-ante}, unknown.
+My metric does so while remaining easy to compute and interpret: a one-number summary of heterogeneity which only depends on (quasi)-experimental data.